tytydraco/yessleep/out/Something_is_changing_people_into_something_new_and_I_think_Im_next.md

 The last person I heard say these words became something more than a man, but much less than human.
 I don’t want to end up like him, and I want people to know what I found before I’m gone.

-It watching me as I type this.
-The thick whiskers on it's eyeless face don't twitch like they should.
+It's watching me as I type this.
+The thick whiskers on its eyeless face don't twitch like they should.
 It is sitting perfectly still near my keyboard.
-By the horrible smell, I can tell it's been dead for sometime.
-A camera that has been shoved into it's tiny skull blinks with a tiny hint of red light.
+By the horrible smell, I can tell it's been dead for some time.
+A camera that has been shoved into its tiny skull blinks with a tiny hint of red light.

 It knows that I know.
 Better if I play along for now.
 I don't know how long it will allow me to continue.